95danlos/human-following-robot-openCV/README.md

 ## Instructions for Raspberry pi

+1. Install Python 2.7
-1. Install pigpiod with `<pip install pigpiod>`
+2. Install pigpiod with `<pip install pigpiod>`
-2. Enable the hd camera (how to do this will depend on the operating system on the raspberry pi)
+3. Enable the hd camera (how to do this will depend on the operating system on the raspberry pi)

 ## Instructions for Windows